MatMoore/hacks/pyweek-14/README.md

 Running the Game
 ----------------

+This game requires NumPy and Pygame to run.

 On Windows or Mac OS X, locate the "run_game.py" file and double-click it.

 Othewise open a terminal / console and "cd" to the game directory and run: